SamSam1222/DriveWave/README.md

 # DriveWave

 DriveWave is a Django-based transport logistics application designed to simplify and streamline logistics operations.
-With a focus on efficiency and reliability, TransVoyage offers tools to manage routes, vehicles, and logistics services.
+With a focus on efficiency and reliability, DriveWave offers tools to manage routes, vehicles, and logistics services.

 ---

 ## Features

-- **About Page**: Learn more about TransVoyage's mission and values.
+- **About Page**: Learn more about DriveWave's mission and values.
 - **Services Page**: Explore the various logistics services offered.
 - **Route Management**: Manage and track available transport routes.
 - **Customizable Templates**: Easy-to-customize HTML templates for all pages.